corda/corda/docs/source/contract-catalogue.rst

 as such applies across multiple terms.

 All other obligation contract commands specify obligation terms (what is to be delivered, by whom and by when) which are used as a grouping key for input/output states and commands.
-Issuance and lifecyle commands are mutually exclusive of other commands (move/exit) which apply to the same obligation terms, but multiple commands can be present in a single transaction if they apply to different terms.
+Issuance and lifecycle commands are mutually exclusive of other commands (move/exit) which apply to the same obligation terms, but multiple commands can be present in a single transaction if they apply to different terms.
 For example, a contract can have two different ``Issue`` commands as long as they apply to different terms, but could not have an ``Issue`` and a ``Net``, or an ``Issue`` and